 server\timeout() = integer() <optional> Asynchroneous request cleanup time.
 For every requests, some info is stored internally, in order to be able to deliver the reply (when it arrives) to the proper destination.
 If the reply arrives, this info will be deleted.
-But if there is no relpy (in time), the info has to be deleted after the best before time has been passed.
+But if there is no reply (in time), the info has to be deleted after the best before time has been passed.
 This cleanup will be performed at regular intervals, defined by the server\timeout() time.
-The information will have a best before time, defined by the Expire time given when calling the request function (see ag [page 190], agn [page 191] and as [page 193]).
+The information will have a best before time, defined by the Expire time given when calling the request function (see async\get [page 200], async\get\next [page 201] and async\set [page 203]).

 Time in milli-seconds.
-Default is 30000.